WinzarH/LikertMakeR/README.md

     > ```

-## Generating synthetic rating scales
+## Generate synthetic rating scales

 To synthesise a rating scale, the user must input the following parameters: